aabyaneh/ase_artifact/README.md

 ## General Usage:
 In the root folder (i.e. ase_artifact) you should see `ase`, `parti`, and `selfie` executables.

-The engine can analyze the programs which are written in [C*](https://github.com/cksystemsteaching/selfie) programming language.
+The engine can analyze programs written in the [C*](https://github.com/cksystemsteaching/selfie) programming language.
 You can see the available benchmarks in `benchmarks` folder.
-For more information about C* check https://github.com/cksystemsteaching/selfie.
+For more information about C* refer to https://github.com/cksystemsteaching/selfie.

 A symbolic value can be defined as `interval(memory address, lower bound, upper bound, step)`, for example:
 ```